visualize-admin/visualization-tool/README.md

 ### Recording the tests using Playwright

-While some tests are written manually (TypeScript files compiled into JavaScript), other tests come from HAR recordings that span a broad set of actions.
+While some tests are written manually, other tests come from HAR recordings that span a broad set of actions.
 In order to record a HAR file and convert it into k6 script, use the `testAndSaveHar` inside `e2e/har-utils.ts` file.

 Simply import that function inside a given e2e test and replace the regular `test` call with `testAndSaveHar`.
 Note that you need to specify environment against which to run the test, filename and path to save the file.